geneseframework/mapper/README.md

 create('Person', {name: 'a'});                          // fails
 ```

-- New instances as default value
+- New instances as default values

-For now, `@genese/mapper` will fail in this situation :
+For now, `@genese/mapper` will fail when the default value of a property is given by something like `new SomeClass()` :

 ```ts